T.I.: 1997-2004: Felony drug conviction and probation violations

-2007–2009: Weapons conviction
+2007–2009: Federal weapons conviction

 On October 13, 2007, federal authorities arrested Harris four hours before the BET Hip Hop Awards in Atlanta.
 He was charged with two felonies, possession of three unregistered machine guns and two silencers, and possession of firearms by a convicted felon.
 The arrest was made in the parking lot of a downtown shopping center, which a witness identified as the Walgreens drug store at the corner of North and Piedmont Avenues.
 Harris was arrested after allegedly trying to purchase the guns from a "cooperating witness" with the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 According to federal officials, the witness had been cooperating with authorities a few days prior to the arrest, when the cooperating witness was arrested on charges of trying to purchase guns from a federal agent.
 The witness had been working as Harris' bodyguard since July, authorities said.

-On October 26, 2007, Harris walked out of the United States District Court in Atlanta after appearing before U.S. Magistrate Judge Alan J. Baverman and posting a three million dollar bond (two million cash plus equity on his property).
+On October 26, 2007, Harris walked out of the United States District Court in Atlanta after appearing before U.S. Magistrate Judge Alan J. Baverman and posting a three million dollar bond, two million cash plus equity on his property.
 Harris was required to remain at home except for medical appointments and court appearances.
 The only people allowed to live with him were his girlfriend and children.
 Visitors were required to be approved by the court.

 Harris' suppression hearing was scheduled for February 19, 2008.
 He later pled guilty to U.S. federal weapons charges, and was sentenced to an undefined prison sentence, a year of house arrest and 1,500 hours of community service.
 In an interview with MTV about serving prison time, Harris said "Presumably, while I'm there, I'll be able to strategize my comeback."
 He went on to say that he would not "just be sitting still doing nothing".
 On March 27, 2009, U.S. District Judge Charles A. Pannell Jr. sentenced Harris to one year and one day in prison and ordered him to pay $100,300 in fines.
 Harris had his sentence reduced from an original maximum ten years and a $250,000 fine with a plea bargain.

 On May 26, 2009, Harris began serving his sentence in Forrest City, Arkansas.
 Two days prior to being imprisoned, he performed a farewell concert at the Philips Arena in Atlanta.
 Harris was released from FCI Forrest City on December 22, 2009 and transferred to a halfway house in Atlanta.
 Harris had the Federal Bureau of Prisons ID 59458-019 and was released from CCM Atlanta on March 26, 2010.
 After his release from prison, he was subjected to an audit of his finances, drug counseling, DNA testing, and random searches of his property.